Octanitrocuban/Automatic-generation-and-resolution-of-2d-maze/README.md

 ## Some examples
 Using a size of 15.
-Creating the maze with the 'exhaustif' (random walk) method.
+Creating the maze with the 'randwalk' method.
 And using 'straight' method to solve it.
 ![Exemple picture](img/Exaustif_Straigth_Sz15.png)

 Using a size of 15.
-Creating the maze with the 'exhaustif' (random walk) and 'complexe' method.
-And using 'PreReduc' method to solve it.
+Creating the maze with the 'exhaustif' (random walk) and complexit=True method.
+And using 'pre_reduc' method to solve it.
 ![Exemple picture](img/Exaustif_n_Complexe_PreReduc_Sz15.png)

 Using a size of 31.
-Creating the maze with the 'fusion' and 'Complexe' method.
-And using 'RH' method to solve it.
+Creating the maze with the 'fusion' and complexit=True method.
+And using 'right_hand' method to solve it.
 ![Exemple picture](img/Fusion_n_Complexe_RH_Sz31.png)

 Using a size of 81.
 Creating the maze with the 'fusion' method.
-And using 'LHSingle' method to solve it.
+And using 'left_hand_single' method to solve it.
 ![Exemple picture](img/Fusion_LHSingle_Sz81.png)

 Using 11, 21, 51 and 201 as size with Kurskal method.